jackiehjm/stx-docs/doc/source/updates/kubernetes/upgrading-all-in-one-duplex-or-standard.rst

             -   State entered when controller-1 upgrade is complete.

-            -   System data has been successfully migrated from release 20.06 to release 21.05.
+            -   System data has been successfully migrated from release nn.nn to release nn.nn.

         -   data-migration-failed: